-The following Plato Quotes are profound, important and representative of his philosophy as a whole.
+The following quotes are profound, important and representative of Plato’s philosophy as a whole.
 However, before we examine these quotes, let’s take a look at who Plato was and what his philosophy amounts to.

 Who Was Plato?